johnnywoo/beholder/README.md

 If there are any incoming messages (not produced by current `from` command), `from` will copy them to its output.

-To receive messages in different formats from different sources, use `flow out`.
+To receive messages in different formats from different sources, use `join`.

     flow {
         from udp 1001;
-        flow out {
+        join {
             from udp 1002;
             parse syslog;
         }